leepro/books_for_programmer/README.md

 # Books

-## Coding and Problem Solving
+## Craftsmanship: Coding and Problem Solving

 * The Practice of Programming by Brian W. Kernighan, Rob Pike
 * Clean Code, Aug 1 2008, by Robert C. Martin
 * Programming Pearls (2nd Edition), Sep 27 1999, by Jon Bentley (Author)
 * More Programming Pearls: Confessions of a Coder, Jan 1 1988, by Jon Bentley

-## Project Management
+* The Pragmatic Programmer: From Journeyman to Master – Oct 20 1999, by Andrew Hunt, David Thomas

-* The Mythical Man-Month: Essays on Software Engineering, Anniversary Edition (2nd Edition) – Aug 2 1995 by Frederick P. Brooks Jr.
+## Project Management, Attitude

-* The Pragmatic Programmer: From Journeyman to Master Paperback – Oct 20 1999, by Andrew Hunt (Author), David Thomas
+* The Mythical Man-Month: Essays on Software Engineering, Anniversary Edition (2nd) – Aug 2 1995 by Frederick P. Brooks Jr.

 ## Low Level Programming